Simeon Jakovlevič

-Archbishop Simeon (secular name Radivoj Jakovlevič; born 12 February 1926 in Prague) is an Eastern Orthodox bishop.
+Archbishop Simeon (secular name Radivoj Jakovlevič; 12 February 1926 – 19 March 2024) was an Eastern Orthodox bishop.

+Biography

-He studied theology in Prague, Belgrade, and Leningrad.
+Simeon studied theology in Prague, Belgrade, and Leningrad.
 He taught in theological faculties, especially regarding the Old Testament.
 In 1958, he was ordained a deacon and a priest.
 On 21 June 1998, he received his episcopal consecration in Saints Cyril and Methodius Cathedral.
-On 9 April 2000, he was appointed as the bishop of Brno and Olomouc.
+On 9 April 2000, he was appointed the bishop of Brno and Olomouc.
 On 12 February 2006, he was elevated to the rank of Archbishop.